 By using Remote Presence (RP) technology, nursing students living in northern communities are connected to faculty located at the three U of S College of Nursing sites in Regina, Saskatoon and Prince Albert.
 The RP7i is an independently mobile robot with an articulated flat-screen monitor for visual display, dual camera configuration and full on-board audio, for a seamless and immersive experience.
 The technology allows faculty to engage with learners at remote sites to teach and assess clinical competencies.
 Remote Presence in nursing education removes geographical barriers and supports students to"learn where they live".

-The robots are located in the Northlands College Nursing Skills Lab in Air Ronge, SK, the Keewatin Yatthe Regional Health Authority at St. Joseph's Hospital and Health Centre in Ile-a-la-Crosse, SK and at the Yorkton Regional Health Centre.
-These communities are the first in Canada using this innovative technology for nursing education.
+The robots are located in the Northlands College Nursing Skills Lab in Air Ronge, SK, at St. Joseph's Hospital and Health Centre in Ile-a-la-Crosse, SK and at the Yorkton Regional Health Centre in Yorkton, SK.

 For more information on Remote Presence technology, please contact the Director of Operations and Strategic Planning at the College of Nursing.